Create Account

 Sub players

-• All subsitute players must be approved by JMS and sign up through the JMS website.
+• All substitute players must be approved by LSH and sign up through the LSH website.

 • Any team caught bringing an unapproved sub to a game will have that game forfeited on their record.

 • Captains will manage team rosters and will contact the league ASAP if subs are needed for a game.
-JMS will replace the missing player with one of similar skill.
+LSH will replace the missing player with one of similar skill.

 Parity

-• Players will be placed on hockey club rosters after registration closes.
-The JMS admins and JMS Hockey Clubs captains will all participate in balancing the teams.
-If you are concerned about parity, raise the issue with your club captain.
+• Players will be placed on rosters after registration closes.
+The LSH admins and Loon State Hockey League captains will all participate in balancing the teams.
+If you are concerned about parity, raise the issue with your team captain.

-• Players may be moved at the discretion of the Hockey Clubs league administrators.
+• Players may be moved at the discretion of the Loon State Hockey League administrators.

 Conduct at the Rink